 - Preceptor information: each preceptor providing experiences for the intern must complete our online Preceptor Commitment Form.

-- Affiliation Agreement:one must be completed prior to the intern's rotation and we typically start this process after Match Day.
-We prefer to use our ISU Dietetic Internship Affiliation Agreement (Word) but if your facility requires its own template, that can be emailed to our program.
+- Affiliation Agreement: one must be completed prior to the intern's rotation and we typically start this process after Match Day.
+A copy of our ISU Dietetic Internship Affiliation Agreement will be provided to you, but if your facility requires its own template, that can be emailed to our program.

 ISU DI faculty are responsible for developing curriculum to ensure intern’s meet the 2017 ACEND® competencies (doc).
 Projects and assignments can be individualized per facility.
 We encourage the intern to facilitate a discussion of projects occurring in the facility that may meet ACEND® competencies.